The video link is at the bottom of the page.

 55 CE

-False Prophet: Another person named Felix gathered 30,000 to the Mount of Olives, saying that they would see the walls of Jerusalem fall at his command (the destruction of the walls never happened).
+Another individual named Felix gathered 30,000 people to ascend Mount of Olives, claiming they would witness the walls of Jerusalem fall at his command (the walls’ destruction never occurred).

 66 CE

 A false prophet deceived the people, saying his followers would defeat the Romans if they followed him into the desert.
-Alas, his followers didn’t.
+Alas, his followers didn’t defeat them, resulting in their massacre.

-And so we find that the prophecy of Jesus concerning false prophets and christs is accurate.
-He said it would all happen within one generation, and it did:
+So, we see that Jesus’ prophecy about false prophets and christs is true.
+He said it would all occur within one generation, and it did.

 “Therefore if they say to you, ‘Look, He is in the desert!’ do not go out; or ‘Look, He is in the inner rooms!’ do not believe it.